 Debra K. Sutton

-Debra Sutton founded the firm in 1993 and is the managing shareholder.
+Debra Sutton founded the firm in 1993.
 Known as a skilled litigator with a powerful courtroom presence, Ms. Sutton has tried more than 70 jury trials and is a member of the American Board of Trial Advocates.
 Ms. Sutton is responsible for supervision of the firm’s litigation, ensuring that all matters are handled with exceptional client service and at the appropriate skill level and fee structure depending upon the needs, goals and risk tolerance of the client.

 - Representative Practice